Please click here to view fees associated with this department.

 Cape Cod Mosquito Control Project 508 775-1510

 The Massachusetts Department of Public Health (MDPH) announced today that West Nile virus (WNV) has been detected in a mosquito collected in Falmouth, Massachusetts from a routine sampling site the area of Woods Hole Rd.
-The positive mosquito was collected from the site on July 23rd.
+The positive mosquito was collected from the site between September 2nd and 3rd.

 The area around the sampling site was treated by Cape Cod Mosquito Control Project (CCMCP) last week as part of routine control measures.
-A CCMCP crew will be in that area on July 26th to reevaluate the area.
+A CCMCP crew will be in that area on September 5th to reevaluate/ treat the area.

 The positive mosquito was of the Culex variety, which typically breeds in shallow man-made items that collect water.